-Search interest in digital therapeutics has significantly grown over the past 5 years.
+Search interest in "digital therapeutics" has grown by 536% over the past 5 years.

 Thanks to new technical developments and increased consumer adoption of digital health products, DTx (as a part of the broader digital medicine category) has been featured in a recent edition of Scientific American's top 10 emerging technologies.

-Based on PitchBook data, back in 2015, VC investors funded $134.3 million on DTx deals.
+Based on PitchBook data, back in 2015, VC investors funded $134.3 million worth of DTx deals.

 In a survey of medtech leaders by Deloitte, 63% of respondents agreed that digital therapeutics will have a major impact on the industry over the next 10 years.